Skippeh/fivem-boilerplate-project/README.md

     * Wildcard selections work as well:
         * \<OutputFiles Include="$(TargetPath)deps\\*.dll />
     * Files are copied with their folders remaining intact.
 Meaning the above example would be copied to `resources\[dev]\BoilerplateResource\deps\`.

-## Todo
-* Add a content folder which will be copied to the resource folder after building project.